MichaelPaulukonis/express-crash-course/docs/express/README.md

 Express itself is perfectly set up in static, non-modular pages within the `/express/` folder.

-Launch it with Live Server.
+Launch it with Live Server or `npm run live`